location-pinSouth Carolina

 • Signs of Depression, Anxiety, or Confusion

 While one in ten seniors suffer some form of nursing home abuse every year, according to the NIA, the signs are often underreported, and criminals go unpunished.
-But with a nursing home abuse attorney Near Me Charleston, SC, you have the opportunity to achieve justice, compensation, and closure, knowing your loved one is safe.
+But with a nursing home abuse attorney in Charleston, SC, you have the opportunity to achieve justice, compensation, and closure, knowing your loved one is safe.

 How Do You Report Nursing Home Neglect and Abuse in South Carolina?